Adhesive bonding of semiconductor wafers: Surface preparation of plastics

-To create a desirable surface for the adhesive bonding of plastics, there are three major requirements: the weak boundary layer of the given material must be removed or chemically modified to create a strong boundary layer; the surface energy of the adherend should be higher than that of the adhesive for good wetting; and the surface profile can be improved to provide mechanical interlocking.
+There are three major requirements of creating a desirable surface for adhesive bonding of plastics: the weak boundary layer of the given material must be removed or chemically modified to create a strong boundary layer; the surface energy of the adherend should be higher than the surface energy of the adhesive for good wetting; and the surface profile can be improved to provide mechanical interlocking.
 Meeting one of these major requirements will improve bonding; however, the most desirable surface will incorporate all three requirements.
 Numerous techniques are available to help produce a desirable surface for adhesive bonding.

 Degreasing

 When preparing a surface for adhesive bonding, all oil and grease contamination must be removed in order to form a strong bond.
 Although the surface may appear to be clean, it is important to still use the degreasing process.
 Prior to performing the degreasing process, the compatibility of the solvent used and the adherend must be considered to prevent irreversible damage of the surface or part.